 Vancouver to help shape Budget 2014 through pre-budget consultation

 VANCOUVER, Jan.
-17, 2014 /CNW/ - The Honourable Alice Wong, Minister of State (Seniors), today hosted a pre-budget consultation with business representatives, community leaders and academics.
+18, 2014 /CNW/ - The Honourable Jason Kenney, Minister of Employment and Social Development and Minister for Multiculturalism and the Honourable Alice Wong, Minister of State for Seniors, today hosted a pre-budget consultation with business representatives and community leaders in Vancouver.
 The roundtable was one of several consultations in communities across the country in preparation for Economic Action Plan 2014.

 - The Government is committed to having a balanced budget by 2015.
 The Government has set an ambitious debt-to-GDP target of 25 per cent by 2021, and will reduce that ratio to pre-recession levels by 2017.

 - Canada leads the G-7 in job creation, income growth, and keeping debt levels low.